jfmherokiller/customllvm/llvm/docs/CommandGuide/FileCheck.rst

  tabs) which causes it to ignore these differences (a space will match a tab).
  The :option:`--strict-whitespace` argument disables this behavior.
 End-of-line sequences are canonicalized to UNIX-style ``\n`` in all modes.

+.. option:: --implicit-check-not check-pattern

+  Adds implicit negative checks for the specified patterns between positive checks.
+The option allows writing stricter tests without stuffing them with ``CHECK-NOT``\ s.

+  For example, "``--implicit-check-not warning:``" can be useful when testing diagnostic messages from tools that don't have an option similar to ``clang -verify``.
+With this option FileCheck will verify that input does not contain warnings not covered by any ``CHECK:`` patterns.

 .. option:: -version